front-end-intermediate/session-1/readme.md

 }
 ```

-Note paddingTop (camel case) - I used Javascript for this because offSetHeight could vary.
-Otherwise I would have used CSS.
+Note `paddingTop` (camel case) - I used Javascript for this because the height of the nav bar (`offSetHeight`) could vary.
+Otherwise I would have used the CSS file.
 Always try to use CSS instead of Javascript wherever possible.

 ## EXERCISE - Adding the SVG Image